igorabrandao/Py-Web-Scraping/README.md

 This project consists of an exploration of data extracted directly from the wide world web.

-The data to be exploited will still be defined by the team and this README document will be edited later
+The data to be explored needs to be defined by the team and this README document will be edited later

 ### Version ###